-Factor ix complex human (Injection)
+Factor ix complex human (By injection)

 Factor IX Complex Human (FAK-tor NINE KOM-plex HUE-man)